folio-org/okapi/doc/guide.md

 works".
 If you POST something to it, it will reply with "Hello" followed by what ever you posted.

-Normally Okapi will be starting and stopping these modules for you, but let's run this one directly for now -- mostly to see how to use curl, a command-line HTTP client that is useful for testing.
+Normally Okapi will be starting and stopping these modules for you, but we will run this one directly for now -- mostly to see how to use curl, a command-line HTTP client that is useful for testing.